theshashankpal/AOS-Assignment-1/readme.txt

             This keeps on repeating until leaf nodes are reached.

 inorder.c : Supplemntary file to child1.c and child2.c , houses code for inorder printing.
+            Inorder manner : First print (n-1) child then root then last child.

 project.h : Simple header file indicating what #includes are used,
              what functions and custom data structures that I'm using.
 -----------------------------------------------------------------------------------------------------------------------
 HOW TO COMPILE :

-First run : make clean (to remove and unnecessary object files) Then run : make
+First run : make clean (to remove any unnecessary object and executable files) Then run : make
 -----------------------------------------------------------------------------------------------------------------------
 HOW TO RUN :